Nilpotent completions of groups, Grothendieck pairs, and four problems of Baumslag: Applications

 \begin{proof} With Corollary \ref{L2parafree} in hand, we can apply Corollary 4.7 of \cite{PeT} where the conclusion of the corollary is shown to hold for any finitely generated group $\G$ with $b_1^{(2)}(\G) > r-2$ that satisfies $(\star)$. \end{proof}

-This result strengthens greatly Magnus's observation that an $r$-generator parafree group of rank $r$ must be free of rank $r$.
-Also, the proof shows that if $\G$ is an $(r+1)$-generator parafree group of rank $r$ (not necessarily finitely presented) then $b_1^{(2)}(\G)=r-1$ (cf.~Corollary \ref{L2parafree}).
+This result strengthens greatly Magnus's observation that an $r$-generator group of parafree rank $r$ must be free of rank $r$.
+Also, the proof shows that if $\G$ is an $(r+1)$-generator group of parafree rank $r$ (not necessarily finitely presented) then $b_1^{(2)}(\G)=r-1$ (cf.~Corollary \ref{L2parafree}).

 \begin{remark} The {\em{parafree conjecture}} posits that $H_2(G,\Z)=0$ for every finitely generated parafree group $G$.
 If this were proved, then Corollary \ref{freiheitssatz} would be a consequence of a theorem of Stallings \cite{St} which states that if $G$ is a finitely generated group with $H_2(G,\Z)=0$ and $H_1(G,\Z)=\Z^r$ then any $Y\subset G$ that is independent in $H_1(G,\Q)$ freely generates a free subgroup. \end{remark}